+She is Chair of the Teachers’ Pension Board of BC.
 She’s worked with the Teachers’ Pension Plan since 1994 and holds an honorary membership in the BCTF for her work in public education and in support of teachers’ pensions.
-She’s also the past recipient of the Larry Ozero Leadership award, which recognizes leadership in the business administration of public education.
+She’s also the past recipient of the Larry Ozero Leadership Award, which recognizes leadership in the business administration of public education.

 Joan is married to Don, with an adult son, and has lived in the Western Communities for more than 35 years.

 A retired barrister and solicitor with extensive court room experience, Bryan enjoyed 22 years in private practice before being appointed as a Master in Chambers in Alberta’s Court of Queen’s Bench.
 He held that judicial position for two decades, developing considerable expertise in mediation and dispute resolution before retiring in 2011.
 Bryan’s professional background also includes experience in farming and ranching.

 His long history of community service includes being president of the Calgary Zoo, director with the Alberta Motor Association, and volunteering with several other boards and committees, including the Legal Aid Society, the Canadian Bar Association, and serving as an elected Bencher of The Law Society of Alberta.

 Bryan is currently involved with several clubs in the Victoria area and is past president of the Farmlands Trust Society.
 He and his spouse, Margaret, have four children and eight grand-children; they reside near Saanichton.